 Auditing a course must be approved by the study center and CSU IP.
-Audited courses which bear an additional cost to CSU IP will not be approved.
+Audited courses that bear an additional cost to CSU IP will not be approved.

 Enrollment as an auditor is also subject to permission of the instructor of the course.
 Regular class attendance is expected although full participation in classroom activities will be at the discretion of the instructor.
-Once enrolled as an auditor, a student may not change to credit status.
+Once approved and enrolled as an auditor, a student may not change to credit status.
+Students are expected to submit verification from the course instructor that he/she has given permission that the course may be taken on an audit basis.